Thailand Food Guide – How to Eat and Order Like a Local Thai

 This is the roast duck version served over rice…

 Here’s another dish I instantly recognized while strolling around the streets of Bangkok.
-Growing up in NYC, roast duck over rice was my favorite take out choice.
+Growing up in NYC, Chinese roast duck over rice was my favorite take-out choice.

 So, I was super psyched to find it here.
-Okay, so Thai duck are not as plump or juicy as their American counter parts.
+Okay, so Thai ducks are not as plump or juicy as their American counterparts.
 I’m not complaining.

 Thai BBQ Meat Food Stande